TheStaticTurtle/website_blog/content/posts/20250319_UltranetAdventuresPart1/index.md

 Let's see what we can figure out:
 - This subframe starts with the B preamble, this tells us that it's the **start of an audio block** and that it's the **left channel**.
-- We are going to consider that the auxiliary bits are use for audio, if we change the bit order from LSB-first (AES3) to MSB-first (what is generally used for audio) the 24bit **audio data is 0xffffb5**
+- We are going to consider that the auxiliary bits are use for audio this gives us 0xadffff, if we change the bit order from LSB-first (AES3) to MSB-first (what is generally used for audio) the 24bit **audio data is 0xffffb5**
 - Even tho we have data the validity bit tells us that **this frame is invalid** and that it shouldn't be played
 - Then comes the user bit with an undefined structure
 - The is the channel status word, this tells us that the first bit of the word is **a 0 indicating S/PDIF data**